-- · being over friendly with children; - having favourites; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or. - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children; - having favourites; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or. - using inappropriate sexualised, intimidating (including shouting or being verbally aggressive) or - offensive language (including the belittling of children on their own or in front of peers).